prapti-ai/prapti/README.md

 - Markdown files are the native conversation format (headings with special text delimit message boundaries)
 - Easily edit the whole conversation history/context window, including previous LLM outputs
 - Inline configuration syntax: easily change LLM parameters and switch language models ("responders") with each round of the conversation
-- Extensible with plugins (responders, commands and processing hooks)
+- Designed to be extensible with plugins (responders, commands and processing hooks)
-- Support for OpenAI, GPT4All (experimental), or add your favourite LLM back-end by implementing a Responder plugin.
+- Supports OpenAI, GPT4All (experimental), or add your favourite LLM back-end by implementing a Responder plugin.

-Using prapti is an interactive experience, but you can get an idea of what it might be like to use prapti by reading [your first prapti conversation](start_here.md).
+Using prapti is an interactive experience, but you can get an idea of what it might be like by reading [your first prapti conversation](start_here.md).

 ## Installation and Setup